 While we lobby, wait and pray for governments the world over to stand up and take action, we must each look to what we can do.
 Fortunately, there is quite a lot.
 For this article I’m going to focus on our gardens; there are of course many other things relating to energy, insulation, income and travel that we need to look at.
 If you are fortunate enough to have a garden, it is probably not well suited to current and future conditions, but you can change that.
 It’s the one bit of Earth that you can do something with.

-As it’s a cruelly hot day, let’s start with temperatures.
+As it’s been cruelly hot everywhere, let’s start with temperatures.
 Those nice big patios and block paved drives increase the temperatures around your house substantially.
 They act like heat sinks, absorbing heat by day, radiating it out at night.
 Get rid of them; reduce the size, relocate them away from South and West house faces.
 Gravel is cooler than paving; lawn is cooler than gravel; long grass is cooler than lawn; multi-layered shrubs and trees are cooler than long grass.
 Artificial grass is as hot as paving, don’t use it, ever.
 If you have 80% hardscape and 20% softscape, reverse it.
 20% is a good maximum amount to have paved.
 Make more pergolas for shade, grow grapes and kiwi fruits, not ‘just’ pretty things.

 Make your paving permeable.
 Allow water to recharge your soil, even under the drive or patio, it will help keep the soil cool and increase water availability to plants.
 Put your gutter downpipes to ground via a rain garden, or store water in large butts and tanks.
 You know hosepipe bans are coming; they will become the norm, not the exception.
 We also have to cope with floods, and design for those too.
 Berms, pools and swales retain and hold water, allowing it to infiltrate the ground slowly.